ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The following protocol and path selection properties might be made available in addition to those specified in {{transport-params}}:

+* Suggest a timeout to the Remote Endpoint:
+  This boolean property specifies whether an application considers it useful to propose a timeout until the connection is assumed to be lost.
+  This property applies to Connections and Connection Groups.
+This is not a strict requirement.
+The default is to have this option.

 * Request not to delay acknowledgment of Message:
   This boolean property specifies whether an application considers it useful to request for Message that its acknowledgment be sent out as